Specific Objectives

 Multiplication and Division by a Negative Number

-Multiplying or dividing both sides of an inequality by positive number leaves the inequality sign unchanged
+Multiplying or dividing both sides of an inequality by a positive number leaves the inequality sign unchanged.

-Multiplying or dividing both sides of an inequality by negative number reverses the sense of the inequality sign.
+However, multiplying or dividing both sides of an inequality by a negative number reverses the direction of the inequality sign.
+This is an important rule to remember when solving inequalities.

 Example